Northwest Homecoming will be ‘Bearcats Around the World’ - Nodaway News

 Pella was featured in 2016 on MTV’s “Greatest Party Stories Ever” and recently completed the Spring Brent 2017 comedy tour of clubs and schools throughout the country.
 A graduate of the Groundlings and Upright Citizen’s Brigade improv programs, he continues to write and produce while performing nightly at venues throughout Los Angeles.

-Student organizations will compete in the 11th annual Canned Art Contest on Monday, October 16 in the JW Jones Student Union.
-Cans used during the contest are donated to The Ministry Center.
-Individuals may vote for the People’s Choice Award by leaving canned goods at their favorite canned art display; those cans will be donated to Northwest’s Pay it Forward Food Pantry.
+Student organizations competed in the 11th annual Canned Art Contest on October 16 in the JW Jones Student Union.
+Cans used during the contest were donated to The Ministry Center.
+The People’s Choice Award canned goods were donated to Northwest’s Pay it Forward Food Pantry.

-University offices may participate in the annual office decorating contest, which will be judged Monday, October 16.
+University offices participated in the annual office decorating contest, which was judged October 16.
 Judges will consider creativity and incorporation of the theme.
-Winners will receive campus dining catering, valued at $150 for first place, $100 for second place and $50 for third.
+Winners received campus dining catering, valued at $150 for first place, $100 for second place and $50 for third.

 The Homecoming Variety Show consists of a two-night run at 7 pm, Thursday, October 19, and Friday, October 20, in the Mary Linn Theater.
 Tickets are free and available in the cashiering office located on the first floor of the Administration Building or at the door if seats are available.